Why would I write an article where sincerity is a 'versus' with perfectionism?

 For my more advanced students or collaborators, a question I invite them to ponder is this:

-“Did we give this work our best sincere attempt today,
+“Did we give this work our best sincere attempt today, or our most convenient rationalisation?”

 It asks us to see the truth without collapsing under it.